kenji4569/jupyter-rust/README.md

 # Summary

 A docker image of the jupyter notebooks for rust!
-The implementation is a bit of a hack to adapt existing install processes to this format.
-It is portable enough and gets the job done.

-# To Run

 ```
 git clone https://github.com/Zie0/jupyter-rust.git